2025 Molde FK season: Season events

 On 29 July, Molde announced the signing of Blerton Isufi from Moss on a contract until the summer of 2029, with Isufi staying at Moss until the end of the season.

 On 1 August, Molde announced that Veton Berisha had left the club after his contract was terminated by mutual consent.

 On 16 August, Albert Posiadała joined Samsunspor on loan until mid January 2026.

 On 18 August, Valdemar Lund joined Vejle on loan until 30 June 2026, with an option to make the move permanent.
 The following day, 19 August, Mads Enggård also joined Vejle until 30 June 2026.

 On 28 August, Molde announced that Alwande Roaldsøy had returned from his loan deal with HamKam.

 On 29 August, Molde announced that they had extended their contract with Oskar Spiten-Nysæter until the summer of 2030.

 On 1 September, Molde announced that Markus Kaasa had left the club in order to sign for AaB.
 Also on 1 September, Molde announced the signing of Jacob Steen Christensen from FC Köln, on a contract until 2028.

 On 2 September, Molde announced that Martin Bjørnbak had left the club in order to sign for Haugesund, and that they had signed Neraysho Kasanwirjo on loan from Feyenoord for the remainder of the season.

 On 9 September, Molde announced that they had decided to recall Blerton Isufi from his loan spell with Moss.

 On 14 September, Molde announced that Per-Mathias Høgmo had left his role as Head Coach by mutual agreement.

 On 30 September, Molde announced that Blerton Isufi had joined Sandefjord on loan for the remainder of the season.

+On 26 November, Sean McDermott announced that he would retire from the game at the end of the season.

+On 27 November, Molde announced that Filip Kristoffersen would leave at the end of the season when his contract expires.

+On 29 November, Molde announced that Gustav Nyheim had decided not to renew his contract, which expires at the end of the season, and would leave the club to sign for Lillestrøm.

+On 2 December, Molde announced that Andreas Myklebust would leave at the end of the season when his contract expires.

+On 9 December, Molde announced that Leon-Robin Juberg-Hovland would leave at the end of the season when his contract expires.

+On 10 December, Molde announced that Magnus Wolff Eikrem would leave at the end of the season when his contract expires.